Perfect PH for Your Rug

 Unfortunately, most local area rug cleaning services throughout Louisville and Lexington, KY, treat your rugs like any other carpet cleaning service and do not account for these factors.

 This is fundamentally flawed and usually increases the damage to your fine area rugs over time.
+Perfect PH for Your Rug.
 Deep within those half-cleaned rugs remains material that wears away at your fine rug’s fibers.
 In fact, we often have individuals coming to us after using another rug cleaning service that couldn’t get the job done right.
 Yikes!

 Taking pH into account with our superior rug cleaning process protects your investment for generations to come and keeps the whole family safe.